for both national and international flights

-We have a full detailed article about how to choose your backpack, but we will line up three important tips down here for you to have in your mind when choosing your backpack for your trip:
+We will line up three important tips down here for you to have in your mind when choosing your backpack for your trip:

 It is undeniable that technology facilitated greatly the life of travellers.
 There are many apps launched daily to address some necessities of who travels.
-We wrote a complete article with the 10 most essential apps for travellers, but here is our favourite three:
+Here is our favourite three:

 Well, that is it for now.
 We hope this post will help you to better organise your trip and make your planning more efficient.
 If you have any doubt about something we haven't wrote in here, let us know by email or commenting below.

 We are constantly updating this document, with new information and tools.
 So, it might be a good idea to bookmark it in your browser so you will easily have it when you need it.